ankanbal/btp_transfomer_diagnosis/README.md

 5. The data is planned to use on an ML algorithm for prediction.

 ## Problems facing
-1. About using Raspberry pi3 or NodeMCU for showing data
+1. About using Raspberry pi3 or NodeMCU for showing data (planned:- for now using Raspi)
-2. Creating a UI (not web) that can show the results.
+2. Creating a UI (not web) that can show the results. (planned:- learning Java Swing for that)
-3. Whether to use a GPS module to track the respective transformer.
+3. Whether to use a GPS module to track the respective transformer. (planned:- since transfrmers are stationary, will keep locations of all transformers without using GPS module)
-4. How to calculate current.
+4. How to calculate current. (planned:- using an ACS712 current sensor module)